lightning/bolts/04-onion-routing.md

 The origin node only needs to select a set of trampoline nodes and to know a route to the first trampoline node.
 Each trampoline node is responsible for finding its own route to the next trampoline node.
-The last trampoline node must be the final recipient.
+The last trampoline node must be the final recipient, or it must receive a list of blinded paths to which it should relay the payment.

 The `trampoline_onion_packet` has a variable size to allow implementations to choose their own trade-off between flexibility and privacy.
 It's recommended to